The 9-DimensionsCreative Emotional Environmental Financial Intellectual Occupational Physical Social Spiritual

-On the surface these are pretty much stock standard conversation bites yet they reflect the mind-set of ‘never’, which is a focus on lack; the lack of opportunity, the lack of promotion, the lack of time, the lack of money.
+On the surface these are pretty much stock standard conversation bites yet they reflect the mind-set of ‘never’, which is a focus on lack; the lack of opportunity, the lack of promotion, the lack of time, the lack of energy, the lack of money.

-If, we become what we think about then HELLO … is it any wonder that we create a ‘self fulfilling prophecy.’
+If, as many of the fore fathers and mothers of personal development suggest ‘we become what we think about’ then is it any wonder that we create a ‘self-fulfilling prophecy.’
 That is, we end up creating the very lack we are trying to avoid.

 So the perfect starting point is to create awareness of our thoughts and analyse them in context to each of the 9 dimensions in order to create strategy for doing something different or better.